 Accurate and complete clinical documentation during the patient encounter — keyed into the practice’s EHR — is critical for successful medical billing and coding.
 Many people in the industry consider the “golden rule” of the healthcare billing and coding departments to be: “Do not code it or bill for it if it’s not documented in the medical record.”

-EHRs with features that assist with things like coding, denial management, and charge capture can be crucial to the success of your practice’s billing operations.
+Electronic Health Record (EHR) solutions with features that assist coding, denial management, and charge capture can be crucial to the success of your practice’s billing operations.

 Diagnosis codes are key to describing a patient’s condition or injury, as well as social determinants of health and other patient characteristics.
 However, no provider can hope to know every code associated with each encounter off the top of their head.
 There are more than 69,000 unique identifiers in the ICD-10-CM (clinical modification) code set alone.